Dr Emma Coffield

 AHRC sponsored PhD in Museum Studies (thesis title - 'Artist-Run Initiatives: A Cultural Study of Artistic Production') - Newcastle University, 2015

 MA in Art Museum and Gallery Education - Newcastle University, 2009

 BA (Hons) in Fine Art (Painting and Printmaking) - Glasgow School of Art, 2006

-I am primarily interested in the everyday experiences of contemporary art practitioners, or more specifically, how it is that artists come to self-identity, 'belong' to certain groups, worlds or scenes, and the impact of social relationships, cultural precedents and organisational affiliations with regards the construction of artistic practice.
-This means that I understand 'art' in the broadest sense - as something open to debate, rather than as something that can be universally defined or fixed.
+I am primarily interested in the everyday experiences of contemporary art practitioners, or more specifically, how it is that artists come to self-identity, belong to certain groups, how and where they practice, and the impact of social relationships, spatial politics, cultural precedents and politics and organisational affiliations on the above.
+This means that I understand 'art' in a predominantly sociological sense - as something open to debate, rather than as something that can be universally defined or fixed.

-Although my work is rooted in museum studies, cultural and social theory and art history, I draw extensively upon material from a number of related fields including visual culture, cultural sociology, the sociology of art, the philosophy of art, cultural geography, identity theory and learning theory.
+While my work is rooted in museum studies I draw extensively upon material from a number of related fields including cultural sociology, the sociology of art, art history, visual culture, the philosophy of art, cultural geography, identity theory and learning theory.
 I also have strong interests in place, space and the geographies of knowledge construction, as well as art education and learning theory.

 I am the module leader for the Art Museum and Gallery Studies MA.
 I also contribute to teaching more broadly as part of the Museum Studies MA degree programmes offered by Media, Culture, Heritage (MCH) and in particular to:

 - MCH8511 (now MCH8551) - Art Museum and Gallery Studies (module leader)